Luc De Raedt

 Fax: +32 16 32 79 96

 Luc De Raedt's research interests are in Artificial Intelligence, Machine Learning and Data Mining, as well as their applications.
-He is currently working on probabilistic logic learning (sometimes called statistical relational learning), which combines probabilistic reasoning methods with logical representations and machine learning, the integration of constraint programming with data mining and machine learning principles, the development of programming languages for machine learning, and analyzing graph and network data.
+He is currently working on probabilistic logic learning (sometimes called statistical relational learning), which combines probabilistic reasoning methods with logical representations and machine learning, the automation of data science (in his ERC project), the integration of constraint programming with data mining and machine learning principles, the development of programming languages for machine learning, and analyzing graph and network data.
 He is also interested in applications of these methods to chemo- and bio-informatics, to natural language processing, vision, robotics and action- and activity learning.